 Lately, it seems air fittings come complete with a paste sealant or other similar type of sealing compound already dried on and coating the fitting threads.

 Like the PTFE tape, this sealing compound allows the NPT threads to seat further into the boss thread, allowing greater thread-to-thread contact inside and filling micro-voids and unevenness in the threads to improve the seal.
 This is a nice feature of modern air fittings and is both readily available and well accepted.

 Alternatively, you can purchase liquid thread sealant to add to the threads of your fittings before you thread them into a boss.
 Using the liquid on smaller fittings is problematic if care is not taken to keep the sealant from overlapping and blocking the actual air passage.

 Just as its name suggests, the straight fitting accepts an airline (tube or hose) on one end, and on the other, there is an NPT male or female thread that screws into or onto a boss.

 The Elbow Fitting

 To make the orientation of the airline easier, modern elbows are swivel type.
 After the thread is screwed tight into the port, the airline connection can be rotated to allow the airline to align in the most convenient direction.

 For applications that require a 90-degree elbow that swivels continuously or fully rotates on a continuous basis, a rotary union can be used.

-For example, rotary unions are commonly used on index tables, where there is the continuous rotary movement of the air supply line to the table.
+For example, rotary unions are commonly used on index tables, where there is a continuous rotary movement of the air supply line to the table.

 I promised you information on Metric fittings, and it is on this page.